 You can invest in gold as well as sell it.
 Whilst gold is seen as a safe bet, its value can certainly go down as well as up.

-Having said that, there are no guarantees, and gold – especially in the long term as economies become more stable – will likely fall in value from its current high at some point.
+There are no guarantees, and gold – especially in the long term as economies become more stable.

 Alternatives to pawnbroking